Unfriend (South Korean TV series)

-In the Net is an upcoming South Korean television series based on the crime novel Second Sister written by Chan Ho Kei, starring Kim Seon-ho and Park Gyu-young.
+Unfriend is an upcoming South Korean television series based on the crime novel Second Sister written by Chan Ho Kei, starring Kim Seon-ho and Park Gyu-young.
 It is co-directed by Kim Jee-woon and Park Bo-ram, with the screenplay adapted from the novel by novelist and scriptwriter Joo Won-gyu.

 Premise

-The story revolves around an older sister who struggles to come to terms with the death of her younger sister, who made a drastic decision after being witch-hunted on the Internet.
-She eventually meets N, a mysterious hacker whom she hires to uncover the truth about the incident surrounding her sister's passing.
+The narrative follows Shin Ga-young, an older sister struggling to come to terms with the death of her younger sister, who took her own life after being targeted by an internet witch hunt.
+Seeking answers, she eventually meets and hires a mysterious hacker known as In-ho (N) to uncover the truth behind the circumstances leading to her sister's passing.